mercuri0/attiny_433_prefilter/README.md

 	MIN_PULSELENGTH =  ( shortest expected pulse - 10% ) / 10
 	MAX_PULSELENGTH =  ( longest expected pulse + 10% ) / 10

-	the shortest expected pulse is the minimal base pulse-width of all your protocols, the longest expected pulse is the maximal base pulse-width of all your protocols multiplied by 34
+	the shortest expected pulse is the minimal base pulse-width of all your protocols the longest expected pulse is the maximal base pulse-width of all your protocols multiplied by 34

 4. Compile and program attiny:
 ------------------------------